-Our UK experts offer their insights into global markets and investing.
+Experts offer their insights on how Covid-19 affects global markets and investing.

 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
 The value of investments and the income from them can go down as well as up and investors may not get back the amount invested.
 The ideas and conclusions here do not necessarily reflect the views of Fidelity's portfolio managers and are for general interest only.

 Fidelity are committed to helping you amid COVID-19 and increased market volatility and are taking extra steps to be responsive to your needs.
 To help you stay informed we will continue to provide access to expert insights, additional online services and updated questions and answers with topics that are most relevant to our members at this time.